What is a Webinar and How Do They Work? (Sales Guide 2023)

 When hosting webinars, many focus on the before and during but forget (or don’t give as much attention to) the after part.

-When these online events are finished, you can really focus on building relationships with people considered to be red-hot leads.
+When these online events are finished, you can focus on building relationships with people considered red-hot leads.

 Many webinar platforms offer follow-up features that allow you to contact those that joined your presentation and continue the conversation.